digitalcredentials/tls-did/README.md

 };
 ```
 #### NetworkConfig
-The NetworkConfig can contain the smart contract address of the TLSDIDRegistry.
+The NetworkConfig can contain the smart contract address of the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
 Currently none is deployed to the Ethereum Mainnet.
 Furthermore, the NetworkConfig can contain a [ProviderConfig](#ProviderConfig).

 ```typescript
 type NetworkConfig = {